 You’ll also need a wallet in which to store your Ethereum once you’ve mined some.
 You can buy a hardware wallet such as this one, but it’s much easier to setup a virtual wallet.
 My wallet of choice is Coinbase, since you can download their app on your phone and manage your Ethereum balance from there.
 Regardless of which wallet you use, once you set up your account you’ll be given an address that’s formatted similarly to this:

-Download your miner:
+Download a miner:

 Once you’ve got your wallet set up, you’ll need to download a miner.
 I personally use PhoenixMiner, which you can download from this page.
 It’s relatively easy to setup, and is one of the fastest miners available (keep in mind, there’s very little variance in speed between miners, so the difference is only about 3-5%).